Fundamental oscillations as a tool to distinguish boson stars from neutron stars and black holes: Introduction

-In this letter, we show for the first time that scaling relations are followed for the $f$-mode frequency and damping time in the strong-interaction limit.
-This scaling result is significant, as it allows commenting on the $f$-mode characteristics of BSs with arbitrary self-interacting scalar DM parameters within the strong interaction limit.
+In this letter, we show for the first time that the $f$-mode eigenfrequency follows a scaling relation in the strong-interaction limit, proposing a new signature based on $f$-mode oscillations to delineate massive BSs from BHs and NSs.
+This scaling is significant, as it allows commenting on the $f$-mode characteristics of BSs with arbitrary self-interacting scalar DM parameters.
 Using this, we make a detailed comparison of BS $l=2$ QNMs with those of BHs and NSs to comment on the distinguishability.
-The analysis and implications of the scaling, along with the detectability, will be reported in a separate publication~\cite{shirke_BS_fmodes_long}.
+Throughout this work, we use the convention $\hbar=c=1$ and $G=1/M_{Pl}^2$, where $M_{Pl} = 1.22 \times 10^{22} \text{ MeV} = 2.18 \times 10^{-8} \text{ kg}$ is the Planck mass.